NCU-CC/tutorial/Chapter1/DATASOURCE.md

   1. all user data is saved in database
   - a user tries to login to a website
   - the server connect to DBMS to read corresponding user data
-  - the server validates user certificate by data in databse
+  - the server validates user certificate by data in database
   - the server let user in if the data is matched

 ## From-Other-Services